ColeStrickler/CompilerInfra/README.md

 # Projects
+- projects/calculator/ --> an SDT calculator with a handrolled scanner and parser
 - projects/t1/ --> a scanner generator & regular expression compiler
 - projects/t2/ --> an SDT parser generator for LL(1) grammars